 Brought up in the renowned Venezuelan music education program known as El Sistema, Diego began as a violinist in his native Barquisimeto, and later became concertmaster of the Simón Bolívar Symphony Orchestra of Venezuela.
 The legendary founder of El Sistema, José Antonio Abreu, discovered his talent for leadership and took him as a student.
 From an early age he also received the guidance and mentorship of Claudio Abbado.
 Diego Matheuz regularly returns to Venezuela, where he conducts the Simón Bolívar Symphony Orchestra, of which he is Principal Conductor.

-About his elegant and refined style, which at the same time is full of strength and emotion, the critics have emphasized "his almost sensual sensitivity towards the tone and the nuances of the music".
-They have also said "Diego Matheuz captures hearts and minds... ".
-Possessing a wide repertoire, Diego feels equally comfortable conducting Mozart or Mahler, Shostakovich or Bruckner, Rossini or Verdi, Ginastera or Márquez, and he assumes with enthusiasm new projects and programs.
+Critics have applauded Matheuz’ elegant and refined style, full of strength and emotion, emphasizing "his almost sensual sensitivity towards the tone and the nuances of the music" and an unusual communicative ability "Diego Matheuz captures hearts and minds... ".
+Possessing a wide repertoire, Diego feels equally comfortable conducting Mozart or Mahler, Shostakovich or Bruckner, Rossini or Verdi, Ginastera or Márquez, and he engages in new projects and programs with enthusiasm.

-Renowned soloists have worked under his baton: Nicola Benedetti, Rudolf Buchbinder, Ray Chen, Olga Peretyatko, Pretty Yende, Nikolaj Znaider, and Pinchas Zukerman.
-In the last edition of the ECHO Klassik awards, Diego Matheuz conducted the Konzerthausorchester Berlin with some of the outstanding awarded artists of that night including Anna Netrebko, Martin Frost, and Andrea Bocelli.
-This concert was broadcasted live on the German public TV channel ZDF.
-The 17/18 season began with a critically-acclaimed production of Madame Butterfly in Valencia.
-Other operatic productions include a double bill of Wolf-Ferrari’s Il Segreto di Susanna and Poulenc’s La Voix Humaine at the Teatro Regio Torino, and Adina at the Rossini Festival in Pesaro.
-Orchestral debuts include the Orchestra Natioanle de Bordeaux, Orchestra Svizzera Italiana and the Warsaw Philharmonic.
+Among the renowned soloists who have performed under his baton, Diego counts Nicola Benedetti, Rudolf Buchbinder, Ray Chen, Olga Peretyatko, Pretty Yende, Nikolaj Znaider, and Pinchas Zukerman.
+At the ECHO Klassik awards, Diego Matheuz conducted the Konzerthausorchester Berlin, accompanying some of the outstanding prizewinners including Anna Netrebko, Martin Frost, and Andrea Bocelli.
+This concert was broadcast live on the German public TV channel ZDF.

 Diego lives in Berlin with his wife and young daughter.